rogerchamberlain/rogerchamberlain.github.io/policies.md

 Quizzes will cover content from the videos and assignments.
 There are two types of quizzes:

 - Pre-Studio Quizzes.
 These quizzes are short and are intended to ensure that you are prepared for the week\'s studio session.
-These will be due on Sunday at 11:59pm.
+These will be due *before* studio on studio days (typically Monday, but not always).
 Three attempts are allowed.
 - Post-Assignment Quizzes.
 These quizzes are more complex and review the material.
 These will be due on Wednesdays at 11:59pm.
 Three submissions are allowed.

 See [Late Policies and Missed Work](#late) too.